wssun/TiSE-CodeLM-Security/README.md

 ## Overview

-Language Models for Code (LM4Code) are advanced deep learning models that excel in programming language understanding and generation.
+Language Models for Code (CodeLMs) have significantly advanced code-related tasks, they are excel in programming language understanding and generation.
-LM4Code has achieved impressive results across various code intelligence tasks, such as code generation, code summarization, vulnerability/bug detection, and so on.
+Despite their success, CodeLMs are prone to security vulnerabilities, which have become a growing concern.
-However, with the growing use of LM4Code in sensitive applications, they have become a prime target for security attacks, which exploit the vulnerabilities inherent in machine learning models.
+While existing research has explored various attacks and defenses for CodeLMs.
-This repository organizes the current knowledge on **Security Threats** and **Defense Strategies** for LM4Code.
+To address a systematic review of CodeLM security, this repository organizes the current knowledge on **Security Threats** and **Defense Strategies**.

 ## Table of Contents